osgeouk/website/gofundgeo.md

 With thanks to the [RGS-IBG GIScience Research Group](https://geoinfo.science/){:target="_newpage"} who have provided funding of £250 to support the above projects.
 If your organisation is interested supporting future funding, please email <span class="osgeoemail"></span>.

+Additional donations have been made previously.
+See [past donations](pastdonations.html) for details of these.

 *Spot a typo or error?
 Fix on [GitHub](https://github.com/osgeouk/website/blob/gh-pages/gofundgeo.md){:target="_newpage"} ([How?](https://uk.osgeo.org/editing-on-github){:target="_newpage"})*